miqdigital/aws-utils/README.md

 * Raise a ticket for any requirement
 * Discuss the implementation requirement or bug fix with the team members
 * Fork the repository and solve the issue in one single commit
-* Raise a PR regarding the same issue and attach the required documentation or provide a more detailed overview on the changes
+* Raise a PR regarding the same issue and attach the required documentation or provide a more detailed overview of the changes